-After a cold winter’s day, many of us expect to come home and light up their fireplace without an issue.
-But problems can occur simply based on the change in climate or the length of time since the unit was last used, which is why annual service is so important.
+After a cold winter’s day, many of us expect to come home and light up our gas fireplace without an issue.
+However, normal fireplace function can fail simply based on a change in climate or the length of time since the unit was last used.
+Which is why annual service and maintenance is so important.

 Here are a few things to expect during a seasonal service and maintenance call.